Martha Rocha: Personal life and death

 Martha was the seventh of eleven children of engineer Álvaro Rocha and his wife Hansa.

-Martha married Argentinian banker Álvaro Piano and had two sons with him before his death in a plane crash when she was about 23 years old.
+Martha married Portuguese-Argentinian banker Álvaro Piano and had two sons with him before his death in a plane crash when she was about 23 years old.
 She married for the second time Rio de Janeiro businessman Ronaldo Xavier de Lima, with whom she lived for 13 years and had a daughter, the artist Claudia Xavier de Lima.

 In 2001, Rocha was diagnosed with breast cancer, but the disease was soon controlled.

 In the last years of her life, she lived at a nursing home in Volta Redonda.
 She died in Niterói on 4 July 2020 after suffering respiratory failure which was followed by a heart attack.
 She was 87 years old.
-She was buried at the cemetery Santíssimo Sacramento, in Niterói the next day.
+She was buried the next day at Santíssimo Sacramento cemetery in Niterói.